Skip to content

 Worldpay’s customer service reputation has been mixed historically.
 As one of the UK’s largest payment processors (formerly part of FIS, now independent again), its support infrastructure serves millions of merchants – which can mean longer wait times and less personalised service for small businesses.

 Dojo’s advantage here is being a newer, more focused company.
-With roughly 150,000 UK merchants (compared to Worldpay’s millions), support tends to be faster and more attentive.
+With more than 100,000 UK businesses on its books (compared to Worldpay’s millions), support tends to be faster and more attentive.
 The Plus plan’s analytics – seeing your busiest hours, average transaction values, and card type breakdowns – adds genuine operational value.

 Dojo vs Worldpay: Strengths Compared